mbrubake/mbrubake.github.io/_pages/joining.md

   - /join.html
 ---

-*Note: I am currently on leave and am not accepting any new graduate students. *
+**I am currently on leave and am not accepting any new graduate students. **.
 Information on joining the lab can be found on the [CVIL website](https://yorkucvil.github.io/joinus/).